CVE-2014-6271/Shellshock

 When you call a CGI, the web server (Apache here) will start a new process and run the CGI.
 Here it will start a Bash process and run the CGI script.

 Apache needs to pass information to the CGI script.
 To do so, it uses environment variables.
 Environment variables are available inside the CGI script.
-It allows Apache to easily pass every headers (amongst other information) to the CGI.
-If you have a HTTP header named Blah in your request, you will have an environment variable named HTTP_BLAH available in your CGI.
+It allows Apache to easily pass every header (amongst other information) to the CGI.
+If you have an HTTP header named Blah in your request, you will have an environment variable named HTTP_BLAH available in your CGI.

 The vulnerability